Unknown Mid-Cap Canadian EIM Developer Has A 56% Upside

 (Source: FINVIZ)

-Looking closely at financial metrics identified in the comparables chart above of Open Text's biggest competitors Cadence Design Systems (NASDAQ: CDNS) and ANSYS, Inc (NASDAQ: ANSS), it is pretty clear that Open Text looks like a much more attractive investment.
+Looking closely at financial metrics identified in the comparables chart above of Open Text's biggest competitors Cadence Design Systems (NASDAQ: CDNS) and ANSYS, Inc. (NASDAQ: ANSS), it is pretty clear that Open Text looks like a much more attractive investment.
 I can affirm this belief because Open Text has the best financial performance and valuation.
 Open Text has stronger valuation metrics such as P/E, P/B, P/E/G, Profit Margin, ROE and 1-Yr EPS projections.

 For any investor looking to invest in the mid-cap Application Software niche, Open Text would look like the investment with the strongest potential upside.
 Its low P/E relative shows that this company is undervalued.
 This low P/E also shows that this company is doing well in its earnings reports and is valued accordingly to its potential projections.
 Compared to its competitors, there is a stronger chance that investors will get better returns on their investment because of this company's strong return on equity, earnings growth potential and PEG relative to its competitors.
 Its exceptionally low PEG indicates that this company is growing at a reasonable price.